rogerpadilla/prouter/README.md

 ## Why prouter?
 - **Unobtrusive:** it is designed from the beginning to play well with others libraries, frameworks and vanilla JS.
 - **Absence of dependencies** and still **really lightweight:** 6kb.
 - **Forward-thinking:** learns from other Router components like the ones from Express, Backbone and Aurelia.
-Written in TypeScript for the future and transpiled to ES5 with UMD format for the present... thus it transparently supports almost every modules' style out there:
+Written in TypeScript for the future and transpiled to ES5 with UMD format for the present... thus it transparently supports almost every modules' style out there: commonJs, AMD.
-- commonJs, AMD.
 And as global browser variable.
 - KISS principle: unnecessary complexity avoided.
 - Proper JSDoc comments are used in all the [source code](https://github.com/rogerpadilla/prouter/blob/master/src/prouter.ts).
 - [Unit tests](https://github.com/rogerpadilla/prouter/blob/master/test/router.spec.js) for every feature are automatically executed in major browsers: Chrome, Firefox and IE9+.

 ## Special features
-- The powerful express's [routing-expressions style](#parametersAndQuery) now available in the client-side.
+- The powerful express's [routing-expressions style](#parametersAndQuery) now available on the client-side.
 - [Group of routes](#routeGroup).
 You can group your routes in a modular way, thus for example, you may organize your routes in external files, them import and mount them in the main file.
 - Complete [request data](#parametersAndQuery) is passed as a parameter (object with properties) to the `activate` callback.
 - [Default handler](#defaultHandler) - you may set a callback function for any routing without a path; thus this function will be executed for any path.
-- [End the routing cycle](#endRoutingCycle): if the current callback does not end the routing-cycle (i.e. processing next handler in the queue), it must do one of the following things.
+- [End the routing cycle](#endRoutingCycle): if the current callback want to continue the routing-cycle (i.e. processing next handler in the queue), it must do one of the following things.
   1. Call the [`next`](#nestedPathsCallNext) function.
 Also useful for async-nested callbacks (express's style).
   2. Or return [`true`](#nestedPathsReturnTrue).
 Maintained for backwards compatibility.